ottopanini/rxjs-observables-introduction/README.md

 ### Multiple Subscriptions

 Each new subscription runs the code inside the observable independantly.
-Subscribing is just like running a regular function with an observer object as argument.
+Subscribing is just like running a regular function with an observer wrapped into a Subscriber object as argument passed to the Observable's logic (which is therefore executed).

 *--> Warm-up Observable - multiple Subscriptions*